By Ella Woszczyk, Second Year English

 Glastonbury’s co-organiser, Emily Eavis, has defended this lack of diversity, telling The Guardian that the music industry ‘needs to invest in more female musicians to create future headliners’.
 In 2020, Eavis also described her difficulty working with bookers and agents, explaining: ‘There’s a whole brotherhood which is so tight.
 It’s impenetrable.’

 What is clear from these examples, is that festivals still have a long way to go to be deserving of the label ‘diverse’.
 But, actions are being taken to work towards improvement.
 As part of the PRS Foundation’s Keychange initiative, more than 150 festivals from across the globe have pledged a commitment towards a 50/50 gender split in their line-ups.
 ‘Book More Women’ is another online movement protesting for social equity, with the public pressure prompted from their campaigns forcing festival organisers to take responsibility when monitoring their diversity targets.

 It may be unfair to solely blame the festival runners for slow improvements in line-up diversity.
-Historically, men have dominated the music industry and thus these large scale events, who are under annual pressure to book music ‘legends’, are working from a restricted pool.
-Disparity within the music industry is a globalised concern that festival organisers cannot overcome by themselves.
+Historically, men have dominated the music industry, and so these large-scale events, which are under annual pressure to book music ‘legends’, are working from a restricted pool.
+Disparity within the music industry is a far-reaching concern that festival organisers cannot overcome simply by themselves.